Winfried Kretschmann: Germany's baby boomer Green party wunderkind | DW | 11.03.2021

 Germany's first and so far only Green state premier, may be returned to office in regional elections this Sunday.
 His alliance with the conservative CDU is seen as a model for the national level in the post-Merkel era.

-At age 72 Winfried Kretschmann was long uncertain if he should run again, but, he says, as septuagenarians dominated national politics in the US, he threw his hat in – to the delight of his party.
+At age 72 Winfried Kretschmann was long uncertain if he should run again, but he said he looked to the example of former California Governor Jerry Brown in the US, who was in office until he was 80, and decided to throw his hat in after all — to the delight of his party.

 Kretschmann has mass appeal in Germany's conservative south and is more popular there than the party he represents.
 An opinion poll by German public broadcaster ZDF in February showed that while 30.3 percent of the electorate polled in Baden-Württemberg planned to vote for the Greens, 70 percent wanted Kretschmann as state premier.